Resort at Pedregal

 The Resort at Pedregal offers three swimming pools, three restaurants, the Luna y Mar spa, Julien Farel hair salon and a fantastic fitness center.

 El Farallón is a Los Cabos Restaurant which serves delicious fresh seafood above the crashing waves.
 Don Manuel is the Resort at Pedregal's signature restaurant and serves breakfast, lunch and dinner in traditional mexican surroundings.
-The menu is inspired by local and organic produce to create flavorsome and fresh cuisine for you to savour.
+The menu is inspired by local and organic produce to create flavorsome and fresh cuisine for you to savor.
 The Beach Club is open during the day and has panoramic views of the Pacific Ocean and Pedregal Mountain.
 The club serves coastal cuisine and exotic drinks.
 You can also indulge in the chance to take cooking classes or classes in signature cocktail making or wine tasting.

 Luna y Mar spa is the ideal place to go to for a bit of pampering with an array of treatments on offer, a sauna, steam and ice room and a whirlpool.
 The spa has a tranquil environment enhanced by the inspirational ocean views and treatments are created to coincide with the 12 phases of the moon for a completely unique experience.